MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 7. If you run into bugs, please report them, see 11)

-Additionally for the Final DOOM wad you must legally own the (either aquired from retail,steam or GOG) and then copy the two WADs on the <your DOOM 3 BFG Directory>\base\wads.
+Additionally for the Final DOOM wads you must legally own them (either aquired from retail,steam or GOG) and then copy the two WADs on the /path/to/Doom3BFG/base/wads.
+And for the Master Levels you must legally own them (either aquired from retail,steam or GOG), make a folder named "master" on /path/to/Doom3BFG/base/wads and copy all the 20 wad files on this folder.
 Otherwise the game wont let you play this expansions (because there are no files dah)

 ___________________________________________________